AdobeDocs/advertising.en/help/dsp/planner/planner-create.md

 ---
-title: Create a campaign strategy plan
+title: Create a reach plan
-description: Learn how to create a campaign strategy forecast.
+description: Learn how to create a reach plan.
 feature: DSP Planner
 ---
-# Create a campaign strategy plan
+# Create a reach plan

 *Beta feature*